api2cart/typescript-angular-sdk/CartApi.md

 const apiInstance = new CartApi(configuration);

 const request: CartApiCartScriptListRequest = {
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
+    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
+    // Retrieves only scripts with specific ids (optional)
+  scriptIds: "34023324,34024032",
+    // Store Id (optional)
+  storeId: "1",
     // Retrieve entities from their creation date (optional)
   createdFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their creation date (optional)